RSB could not exist without its members.

 Jennifer Holmgren, LanzaTech: “Bending the carbon curve requires collaboration and strong partnerships, something the FLITE Consortium exemplifies!
 We look forward to implementing LanzaJetTM Alcohol-to-Jet technology in Europe.
 This is an important enabler to expanding production of sustainable aviation fuel and creating a path to a lower carbon future.
 We are grateful for the Horizon 2020 funding which has made this project possible.”

-Rolf Hogan, Executive Director, RSB: “This project addresses two key challenges faced by the aviation sector today – rapid decarbonisation and doing so in a sustainable manner.
+Elena Schmidt, Executive Director (interim), RSB: “This project addresses two key challenges faced by the aviation sector today – rapid decarbonisation and doing so in a sustainable manner.
 It aims to scale the production of SAF in Europe, and ensure it meets the most stringent sustainability standards.
 The RSB is proud to support partners to demonstrate sustainability performance and meet regional and global regulatory requirements of EU RED and CORSIA.”

 Looking to accelerate local economic development in innovation, energy security, and job creation, the FLITE project, will produce more than just fuel.
 The FLITE AtJ facility will be fully operational in 2024, producing SAF using waste-based ethanol sourced from multiple European producers.
 In addition, it will produce SAF which will result in a significant carbon emission reduction relative to fossil kerosene and will also reduce emissions of particulates matter and sulphur.
 As such the SAF will be certified through the robust standards of RSB.